MIDOSS/docs/models/mohid_on_cedar.rst

 ----------------------------------------------

 .. note::
-    This method of installing the :kbd:`moad_tools` and :kbd:`MOHID-Cmd` Python packages employs the `"user scheme" for installation`_.
+    This method of installing the :kbd:`moad_tools`, :kbd:`NEMO-Cmd`, and :kbd:`MOHID-Cmd` Python packages employs the `"user scheme" for installation`_.
     It is appropriate and necessary on :kbd:`cedar` where we *do not* have our own `Anaconda Python`_ distribution installed.
-    This method *should not* be used EOAS work stations or other machines where you have `Anaconda Python`_ installed.
+    This method *should not* be used on EOAS work stations or other machines where you have `Anaconda Python`_ installed.

     .. _"user scheme" for installation: https://packaging.python.org/tutorials/installing-packages/#installing-to-the-user-site
     .. _Anaconda Python: https://www.anaconda.com/what-is-anaconda/